dfelinto/blender-manual/manual/3d_interaction/transformations/basics/scale.rst

 - Press :kbd:`s`, type in a number and press :kbd:`enter` to confirm.

-.. admonition:: Orientation dependent scaling
+.. tip:: Orientation dependent scaling
-   :class: nicetip

    By default, all scaling happens around a Global Orientation.
 You can change the scaling orientation by pressing the axis key twice.
 For example, pressing :kbd:`s`, :kbd:`x`, :kbd:`x` will by default set scaling to occur around the local orientation.